marcm200/julia-tsa-core/README.md

 other types see (1)) by entering in a command prompt:

 `juliatsacore_d.exe func=z3azc len=10 cmd=period,pp a=1.25,0 c=0,0.025 range=4`

+if memory is not an issue, use:

+`juliatsacore_d.exe func=z3azc revcg=4 precompute=8 len=10 cmd=period,pp a=1.25,0 c=0,0.025 range=4`
+which allocates 8 GB of memory to store intermediate reusable results.

 The output are 4 files, all leading with _L10__z3azc_c_ia_0_0_x_0.02499997615814209_0.02499997615814209_A_1.25_0`.
 The file ending in `.raw` stores the internal data for each pixel.